 (a) Subject to adjustment as provided in section 16, there is hereby reserved for Awards under the Plan, as of the Effective Date, (i) 11,000,000 shares of Stock, plus (ii) the number of shares of Stock available for grant pursuant to the Predecessor Plan but which have not yet been made subject to awards granted under the Predecessor Plan as of the Effective Date (the "Maximum Share Limitation").
 Subject to the share counting rules set forth below, the Maximum Share Limitation will be reduced by one share of Stock for every one share of Stock subject to an Award granted under the Plan.
 If, on or after the Effective Date, an Award under this Plan or the Predecessor Plan (in whole or in part) expires or is terminated, cancelled, forfeited, settled in cash or unearned, the shares of Stock associated with the expired, terminated, cancelled, forfeited, cash-settled or unearned portion of the Award shall again be available for Awards under this Plan.
-Notwithstanding anything in this Plan to the contrary, the following shares of Stock shall not be added (or added back, as applicable) to the aggregate number of shares available under this section 5(a): (i) shares withheld by the Company, tendered or otherwise used to satisfy tax withholding; (iii) shares reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of Stock Options; and (iv) shares subject to a share-settled SAR that are not actually issued in connection with the settlement of such SAR on the exercise thereof.
+Notwithstanding anything in this Plan to the contrary, the following shares of Stock shall not be added (or added back, as applicable) to the aggregate number of shares available under this section 5(a): (i) shares withheld by the Company, tendered or otherwise used in payment of the exercise price of a Stock Option; (ii) shares withheld by the Company, tendered or otherwise used to satisfy tax withholding; (iii) shares reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of Stock Options; and (iv) shares subject to a share-settled SAR that are not actually issued in connection with the settlement of such SAR on the exercise thereof.
 All such Stock issued under the Plan may be either authorized and unissued Stock or issued Stock reacquired by the Company.